 (1) Every judgment shall be entered by the Principal Registrar in the book to be kept for that purpose in the Central Office.

-(2) If a form of judgment is prescribed in the Second Schedule the judgment must be in that form.
+(2) If a form of judgment is prescribed in Schedule 2 the judgment must be in that form.

 (3) The party entering a judgment shall be entitled to have recited therein a statement of the manner and place in and at which the service of the writ or other originating process by which the cause or matter was begun, was effected.

 [Rule 1 amended in Gazette 14 Dec 1979 p.
-3870.]
+3870; 28 Jun 2011 p.
+2554.]

 2. Date from which judgment or order takes effect